Ashuxd-X/Hyperbolic/README.md

     "Social Issues", "Innovation"
 ]

-# Question types
+# Question types with templates
 QUESTION_TYPES = {
-    "analysis": "Analyze the implications of",
+    "analysis": [
+        "Analyze the impact of {topic} on society.", "What are the key factors influencing {topic}?",
+        # More templates...
+    ],
+    "prediction": [
-    "prediction": "Predict the future of",
+        "What will be the future of {topic}?",
-    "comparison": "Compare and contrast",
-    "evaluation": "Evaluate the impact of",
-    "explanation": "Explain how",
-    "opinion": "Share your thoughts on",
-    "solution": "Propose a solution for",
-    "exploration": "Explore the possibilities of"
+        "How might {topic} change in the next decade?",
+        # More templates...
+    ],
+    # More question types...
 }
 ```